Reports from the research group

 Evaluation of HER4 as a potential predictive biomarker for the treatment of estrogen receptor-positive breast cancer with tamoxifen and abemaciclib – preclinical analyses in-vitro and in-vivo.

-The AG congratulates Dr. rer. physiol.
+The team congratulates Dr. rer. physiol.
 Veruschka Albert on this milestone

 Doctoral certificate